Metropolis-nexus/Docker-Compose-Files/srv/jitsi/README.md

 ## Jitsi Setup

-- After the initial setup, uncomment all commented options for prosody.
-- Set the correct ownership.
+- Generate configs using upstream's `docker-compose.yml` with the environment files in this repository.
+- Run `docker compose down`.
 - Add turn server into `prosody/config/conf.d/jitsi-meet.cfg.lua` with [mod_external_services](https://prosody.im/doc/modules/mod_external_services).
 There is an example in this repo.
 Do NOT use mod_turn_external - it does not work.
+- Switch to the `compose.yml` in this repository.
+- Set permissions for directories according to the content of `compose.yml`.
-- Run `docker compose down` and then `docker compose up -d`.
+- Run `docker compose up -d`.